kean/Nuke/Demo/README.md

-├── Processing       Processors, image formats, and progressive decoding ├── Caching          Caching, prefetching, and resumable downloads ├── AnimatedImages   Animated image playback and its diagnostics ├── Integration      The pipeline delegate and custom data loaders ├── Lab              Instruments, stress rigs, the Fixture Zoo, and the rig's switches, for working on Nuke ├── Helpers          Shared views, the pipeline probe and HUD, fixtures, network conditions, demo URLs, the demo's data loaders, and a few small utilities
+├── Processing       Processors, image formats, and progressive decoding ├── Caching          Caching, prefetching, and resumable downloads ├── AnimatedImages   Animated image playback and its diagnostics ├── Integration      The pipeline delegate, custom data loaders, and video ├── Lab              Instruments, stress rigs, the Fixture Zoo, and the rig's switches, for working on Nuke ├── Helpers          Shared views, the pipeline probe and HUD, fixtures, network conditions, demo URLs, the demo's data loaders, and a few small utilities
 └── Resources        The app icon, the logo, a bundled animation, the bundled fixtures, the Fixture Zoo's copied inputs, and the photo stream's URLs